automata-network/docs/docs/canarynet/getstarted/introduction.md

 | Account prefix | 11820 |

 ## Tokens
-Tokens on ContextFree Network, named CTX. **CTX tokens hold on value and can be freely acquired.** The initial amount is 1 billion, and will be minted on demand.
-You can get CTX tokens from our faucet.
+CTX are ContextFree tokens, and do not have any monetary value.
+Users can request for free CTX tokens by heading over to our [faucet](https://faucet.ata.network/).
+The initial circulation amount of CTX is set at 1 billion, and will be minted on demand.

 ## Roadmap
-ContextFree network will be upgraded following [roadmap](https://www.ata.network/roadmap), with faster frequency.
-And all upgrades will be recorded in this document.
+ContextFree launch progress mimics and follows the [Roadmap](https://www.ata.network/roadmap), with faster iteration.
+All upgrades will be recorded in this documentation.

 ## Features
 <details><summary>2021-09-30 Initial launch</summary>
-The ContextFree network was launched at Sep 30, 2021, which is in POA stage.
-All nodes are hold by Automata team and most of the functionalities are disabled.
+ContextFree was launched on September 30, 2021, in Proof of Authority mode.
+All nodes are held by the Automata team, with most functionalities disabled.
 </details>
 <details><summary>2021-10-09 Token Economics</summary>
-The Transfer, Staking, Token Bridge related features has been enabled at Oct 09, 2021.
+Features related to Transfer, Staking and Token Bridge have been enabled on October 9, 2021.
 </details>
 <details><summary>2021-10-12 NPoS</summary>
-The NPoS related features has been enabled at Oct 12, 2021, the network is in NPoS stage.
-Public validator joining has been enabled.
+Nominated Proof of Stake has been enabled on October 12, 2021, and public validators will be able to join the network.
 </details>

 ## Resources